Women & Leadership

 Time and time again in the Bible we see strong women judging nations, prophesying over kings and delivering people groups from genocide.
 They smuggled spies, went to war, stayed by Jesus’ side as He was murdered, and they were the first at the empty tomb.
 It was even a group of women who opened the door for the spread of the Gospel into the West.

-The first sermon given after Jesus rose from the dead made it clear that the Holy Spirit was in the business of using everyone, to bring everyone into the Kingdom.
+The first sermon given after Jesus rose from the dead made it clear that the Holy Spirit was for everyone.
 Peter quoted the prophet Joel at Pentecost saying: